Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 We're going to poke around `public/index.html` for the first time.
 Add titles, Twitter cards, Facebook Open Graph things, and so on.

-{crop-start: 3, crop-end: 30, format: html, line-numbers: false}
+{crop-start: 3, crop-end: 30, format: html, line-numbers: off}
 ![Basic SEO](code_samples/es6v2/index.html)

 We add a `<title>` and a `canonical` URL.
 Titles configure what shows up in browser tabs, and the canonical URL is there to tell search engines that this is the main and most important URL for this piece of content.
 This is especially important for when people copy-paste your stuff and put it on other websites.